collaboration-planners/naira/README.md

       * Set/unset flags
          * Actionable
          * Ended
-   * Any event to which the user adds metadata is added to the user’s event stream
+   * Any event to which the user adds metadata is added to the user’s event stream event though the user is not necessarily the source
 * Naira-sourced events (Naira is the source)
    * User joined
    * User left
    * User changed his/her profile
-   * User vouched for
+   * User vouched for another
-   * New stream was shared
+   * Event stream was shared
    * User (un)subscribed from/to stream
    * Shared stream was modified
-   * Dashboard shared
+   * Dashboard shared (see below)
    * Shared dashboard modified
-About streams
+###About streams
-* User accesses built-in streams (user is subscribed to all of them by default)
+* User can subscribe to all built-in streams , namely
-   * Universal stream - all events reported in Naira
+   * Universal stream - all events reported in Naira (subscribed by default)
-   * Naira stream - events with Naira as the source
+   * Naira stream - events with Naira as the source (subscribed by default)
    * User stream - one per user
-      * Events reported, confirmed or dismissed by the user
+      * Events reported, liked, confirmed or dismissed by the user
-   * Trends stream (trending likes and dislikes from the Universal stream)
+   * Trends stream (trending likes and dislikes from the Universal stream - subscribed by default)
-   * Empty stream (contains no event)
 * User authors a named stream
-   * The new stream is owned, named and described
+   * The new stream is owned, named and described by its author
       * Has history of timestamped changes, including creation
       * Is private until shared
-   * The stream is configured by...
+   * The authored stream is configured by...
       * Forking a stream (copying another stream’s definition)
-      * Filtering another stream
+      * Filtering another, accessible stream
          * On tags (kinds of events)
          * On location
          * On trust (only events from trusted sources)
          * On timeliness (old events are dropped)
-      * Combining two streams using a stream operation
+      * Combining two accessible streams using a stream operation
          * Union, intersection, difference or other operator from plugin
       * Training the stream using a stream trainer (default trainer or plugin trainer)
          * Include this event (and others like it)